A quasi-monolithic localized high-order ALE finite element method for multi-scale fluid-structure interaction problems: Numerical Results

 Here, we employ a larger modulus to make the particle motion closer to that of a rigid body, thereby reducing the factors that may affect the order of convergence.
-Figure \ref{fig: benchmark 1 velocity} presents the magnitude of the velocity field at a representative time instant in the simulation.
+Figure \ref{fig:benchmark1_velocity} presents the magnitude of the velocity field at a representative time instant in the simulation.

-For a prescribed total simulation time, we record the trajectory of the particle’s centroid throughout the whole process, as shown in Figure \ref{fig: benchmark 1 trajectory}.
+For a prescribed total simulation time, we record the trajectory of the particle’s centroid throughout the whole process, as shown in Figure \ref{fig:benchmark1_trajectory}.

-{Apparently, the resulted particle trajectories vary under different mesh resolutions and time step sizes.
-This discrepancy reaches its maximum when the particle passes through the region between the two pillars, as illustrated in Figure \ref{fig: benchmark 1 trajectory}.
-Since the largest difference of the trajectory occurs on y axis, We use the vertical coordinate as the quantity for evaluating the error.
-Thus the error is calculated as follows:}
+{The trajectories vary visibly with the mesh size and the time-step size, with the largest discrepancy occurring as the particle passes between the two pillars (Figure \ref{fig:benchmark1_trajectory}).
+Because the trajectory difference is dominated by the vertical component, we use the vertical coordinate of the centroid to evaluate the error:}

-Where $\mathbf{y}_h(t)$ and $\mathbf{y}_{\mathrm{ref}}(t)$ stand for the vertical coordinate of the centroid of the particle on measured trajectory and reference trajectory at the same time.
-The convergence rate is calculated by:
+where $\mathbf{y}_h(t)$ is the vertical centroid coordinate of the simulated particle and $\mathbf{y}_{\mathrm{ref}}(t)$ is the corresponding reference value, obtained by linear interpolation in time of the nodal values along the reference trajectory.

-We first examined the convergence rates of the first-order time integration scheme, which is the normal general time updating scheme, and the second-order Runge–Kutta scheme as mentioned in section 4.
-The results are shown in Table \ref{table_3} and \ref{table_4}.
-The reference of each cases is chosen to be the trajectory received with $dt=3/3200$.
+We first examined the convergence rates of the first-order backward Euler scheme and the second-order IMEX partitioned Runge--Kutta scheme described in Section 3.
+The results are shown in Tables \ref{table_3} and \ref{table_4}.
+The reference for each case is the trajectory computed with $\Delta t = 3/3200$.

-As can be seen, the convergence rate is clear and consistent with expectations.
-Runge-Kutta schemes reached second order while general time updating scheme is only first-ordered.
+The measured convergence rates match the analytical orders: the second-order IMEX-PRK scheme attains $\mathcal{O}(\Delta t^2)$, while the first-order backward Euler discretization is limited to $\mathcal{O}(\Delta t)$.
+The IMEX-PRK scheme delivers an order-of-magnitude reduction in trajectory error at every refinement level compared to backward Euler, which is consistent with the smaller numerical dissipation of the high-order scheme during the strong-coupling phase as the particle passes between the pillars.

-Setting the time step size to $dt = 3/800$, We compare the convergence rate of first ordered mesh and second ordered mesh to show the advantage of isoparametric finite element.
-The corresponding results are summarized in Table \ref{table_1} and Table \ref{table_2}.
-The reference of each cases are chosen to be the trajectory calculated with mesh size to be $1/100$.
+Setting the time step to $\Delta t = 3/800$, we compare the spatial convergence of first- and second-order meshes to demonstrate the advantage of isoparametric finite elements.
+The corresponding results are summarized in Tables \ref{table_1} and \ref{table_2}.
+The reference trajectory for each case is computed with mesh size $h = 1/100$.